 Where do You Get Turmeric?

 I always order turmeric in bulk because I use it in many spice blends, in beauty recipes and to make this tea.
-Look for one that is organic, non-irradiated and that contains curcumin.
-I personally have ordered this one on Amazon (great price and shipping) and this one from Mountain Rose Herbs (cheaper but shipping is more).
+Look for one that is organic, non-irradiated, and that contains curcumin.
+I personally have ordered this one on on several occasions.

 What if I Don’t like Turmeric/Pepper/tea?